 Hiring & Guide School FAQs

-These two different paths each have different advantages.
+These two different paths each have their own advantages.

-Guiding one-day rafting trips requires a set of skills focused mainly on river/people skills and paddle guiding.
-Guides generally become proficient in these skills more quickly, creating opportunities to work sooner.
+Guiding one-day rafting trips requires a set of skills focused primarily on river/people skills and paddle guiding.
+Guides generally become proficient in these skills quickly, creating opportunities to get paid work sooner.

-Guiding multi-day trips requires on-river skills with a focus on rowing and also a range of wilderness and backcountry travel skills in addition to people skills.
-Guides generally become proficient in these skills in a number of weeks, months, or even seasons, making the training period longer.
+Guiding multi-day trips requires on-river skills with a focus on rowing and a range of wilderness expedition skills in addition to people skills.
+Guides generally become proficient in a number of weeks, months, or even seasons, making the training period longer to move into paid work.

 No. Attending an OARS guide school is not just a learning opportunity but an interview for employment.
-We are looking for guides who are excited, hard-working, positive, team players who possess a desire to learn and grow as part of the OARS family.
-Each year we select a handful of guide school graduates who are offered the opportunity to hire on with OARS and continue training to qualify to guide guests.
+We are looking for guides who are excited, hard-working, positive, team players who possess a desire to learn and grow as part of the OARS team.
+Each year we select guide school graduates who have excelled in the program to offer the opportunity to hire on with OARS and continue training towards paid work.

 - Check Off Runs